ux-fran/blender-projects/README.md

-# blender-projects
-A collection of my Blender 3D projects, showcasing progress, project planning, and lessons learned along the way.
-Each project includes backlogs, resources, and key insights for others learning Blender.
-Educational content for beginners, with an emphasis on sharing knowledge and growth in 3D art.
+#Blender Projects by Fran 🎨 | Learning Blender, One Sculpt or Model at a Time
+This repository tracks my progress as I learn and create various 3D modeling projects using Blender.
+Each project folder contains project planning, progress updates, and lessons learned throughout the creative process.

+Projects: Detailed backlogs for each Blender project, tracking every step from concept to completion.
+Resources: Links to helpful tutorials, tools, and references I've used along the way.
+Lessons Learned: A wiki documenting key takeaways, mistakes, and insights from each project, aimed at helping others learning Blender.
+⚡ Note: All information is shared for educational purposes.
+If you use any insights or resources from this repository, please provide attribution to this repository.